I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Start by cutting your 2×4 pine into four corner posts at 28 inches tall each.
-These form the skeleton of the whole structure, so take your time getting them square — I actually messed this up my first build and the door never hung right.
+Start by cutting your 2×4 pine into four corner posts that are 28 inches tall.
+These are the skeleton of the whole thing.
+I was a little sloppy on this first build and didn’t take the time to make sure these posts were square.
+As a result, the door never hung square.

-Now cut your 1×2 pine slats to fill in the sides and back.
-Space them about 2.5 inches apart — wide enough for airflow, tight enough that your golden can’t squeeze a snout through and steal your snacks.
-Attach each slat with 1.5-inch screws top and bottom.
-Do this on both side panels and the full back panel.
+Cut 1×2 pine slats to fit in the sides and back of the cage.
+Cut them about 2.5″ apart, which is wide enough to allow for airflow but close enough so your golden can’t stick a snout through and steal your snacks.
+Attach each slat with 1.5-inch screws on the top and bottom of the slat.
+Attach the slats to both side panels and the full back panel of the cage.

-For the door opening, frame it out with two vertical 2×4 pieces down the center-front of the crate, leaving a gap of about 14 inches for the door frame itself.
-Build the door separately from 1×2 slats mounted inside a 2×2 frame, then hang it using your black iron hinges.
-Add your black iron latch handle on the right side — the kind with that little D-ring pull looks exactly like what’s in this build.
+For the door, I framed the opening with two vertical 2×4 pieces down the center-front of the crate, leaving about a 14 inch gap for the door frame.
+I then built a door out of 1×2 slats mounted inside a 2×2 frame, and hung the door on the hinges.
+I added my black iron latch handle on the right side of the crate — the kind with the little D-ring pull on it that looks just like what’s in this build.

-Sand everything with 120-grit first, then finish with 220-grit before painting.
-Apply two coats of white chalk paint, letting it dry fully between coats.
-The chalk finish gives it that soft farmhouse look without being shiny or plasticky.
+Sand everything with 120-grit sandpaper, and finish with 220-grit sandpaper before painting.
+I used two coats of white chalk paint, letting the paint dry completely between coats.
+The chalk paint gives the stool a softer farmhouse look, and isn’t shiny or plasticky.

-The top is where it gets really fun.
-Cut your pine board to 36″ x 20″, slightly wider than the frame so it overhangs on all sides by about an inch.
-Sand it smooth and apply dark walnut stain in long strokes with a cloth.
-Two coats of stain plus one coat of matte polyurethane keeps it protected from water bowls and clumsy golden paws.
-Screw it down from the inside of the frame so no hardware shows from the top.
+The top, though, is where things get really fun.
+I cut my pine board to 36″ x 20″ (slightly wider than the frame) and sanded it smooth.
+Then I brushed on two coats of dark walnut stain with a cloth in long strokes (you can apply two coats of stain and then one coat of matte polyurethane over top to protect it from water bowls or clumsy paws).
+I screwed the top down to the inside of the frame from the bottom so there wouldn’t be any hardware showing from the top.

-Real talk: the stained top is what makes this piece look like furniture instead of a craft project.
-It’s the contrast between the warm brown wood and the crisp white base that catches everyone’s eye.
+Real talk: The stained top makes this piece look like furniture instead of a craft project.
+Everyone loves the contrast between the warm brown wood and the crisp white base.

 Prep Time: 30 minutes | Active Project Time: 6–8 hours | Difficulty Level: Intermediate

-Style the top with a galvanized metal planter box filled with dried greenery, just like in the photo — it pulls the whole farmhouse vibe together.
+Style the top of your dog’s crate with a galvanized metal planter box filled with dried greenery, just like in the photo, it will add a farmhouse touch to your home.
 And if your golden is on the bigger side, check out 7 Cozy DIY Dog Beds for Large Dogs to add some cushion inside the crate.

-Seal all paint edges lightly with a fine sandpaper after the final coat for that smooth, professional finish you see in the photo.
-It removes any brush texture and makes the white look clean and intentional.
+Just lightly sand all of the paint edges with a fine sandpaper after applying the last coat for a smooth finish as in the photo.
+This removes the brush stroke effect and makes the white look clean and intentional.

 📸 Photo credit: Instagram @thedevondowdell